andybalaam/articles-choose-the-right-level/choose-the-right-level.md

 to handle unexpected scenarios.

-The choice of using only system-level testing encouraged us to follow this design goal, since this team of experienced TDD-ers were uncomfortable writing too much code without a direct test, so they tended to break complex code into multiple tools to allow coherent testing.
+The choice of using only system-level testing encouraged us to follow this design, since our team of experienced TDD-ers were uncomfortable writing too much code without a direct test, so they tended to break complex code into multiple tools to allow coherent testing.